yusefmosiah/games/README.md

 <br>

   In the Games project, beyond the challenge of writing the games themselves, we learned how to:
-- Document Elixir modules and functions.
+- Document Elixir modules and functions
-- Test for Elixir modules and functions.
+- Test Elixir modules and functions
-- Use dialyzer to check for type errors.
+- Use dialyzer to check for type errors
-- Use ExDoc to generate documentation.
+- Use ExDoc to generate documentation
-- Use Credo to check for code style errors.
+- Use Credo to check for code style errors